ChamaraIC/Tachometer/Capabilities/Indicator.md

 ## Indicator

 ## Indicator - Default Settings
-In Tachometer, Indicatorincludes the Needle and its base.
+In Tachometer, Indicator includes the Needle and its Base.
 Figure 1 below shows “Indicator” Capability Options.
 All the values below are set to their defaults.

 | Figure 1.
 “Indicator” Default Option Settings. | Figure 2.
 Tachometer with default settings for Indicator|
 |---|---|